-It’s no secret a college degree can work wonders for your career, not to mention your confidence and self-esteem.
+It’s no secret that a college degree can work wonders for your career, not to mention your confidence and self-esteem.
 But have you ever wondered who else might benefit from your hard work and commitment?

 Earning a bachelor’s or master’s degree is quite an accomplishment, and it can have a profound effect on others, including your family, friends, and colleagues.